-Were you kept updated regularly on the progress and any issues as and when they arose?
+Were you kept updated regularly on the progress and any issues as and when they arise?

-We've had great communication from the site with regards to progress, including frequent progress pictures.
+We've had great communication from the site with regards to progress including frequent progress pictures.
 As previously mentioned, Robert has been very hands on throughout the project.

-A few words from Byworth's Design Engineer Jason on the technical aspects of the project.
+A few words from Byworths Design Engineer Jason on the technical aspects of the project -

-For this project we needed to conform to Lloyd's Register Rules & Regulations for the Classification of Ships for the design and manufacture of the steam boilers and systems.
-As a part of that process we had to be audited and become an approved manufacture of Class 1 Fusion Welded Pressure Vessels.
+For this project we needed to conform to Lloyd's Register Rules and Regulations for the Classification of Ships for the design and manufacture of the steam boilers and systems, as a part of that we had to be audited and become an approved manufacture of Class 1 Fusion Welded Pressure Vessels.

-Doing so we are now a Lloyds Marine approved works, which means that we can quote on future marine projects and pressure equipment relating to ships.
+Doing so we are now an Lloyds Marine approved works, which means that we would be able to quote for future marine projects and pressure equipment relating to ships.

-Part of the design specification was that the boilers had to be mounted to, but not connected to, two saddles, to allow for thermal expansion/vibration and movement/deflection of the ship's hull.
-There had to be collision stops fore and aft to prevent excessive fore and aft movement of the boilers.
-We also had to ensure there are tie rods in 4 places to attach the boilers to the saddles.
-The tie rods were to secure the boilers to the ship, but allow for the inevitable expansion and movement.
+A part of the design was that the boiler had to be mounted to but not connected to two saddles, to allow for thermal expansion/vibration and movement/deflection of the ship's hull.
+There are to be collision stops fore and aft to prevent excessive fore and aft movement of the boilers.
+There are to be tie rods in 4 places to attach the boilers to the saddles, these tie rods are to secure the boilers to the ship but allow for the expansion and movement.